litescript/ls-torrent-tui/CONTRIBUTING.md

 - [ ] New behavior has tests (where applicable)
 - [ ] Documentation is updated (where applicable)
 - [ ] Commit messages are clear and descriptive
+- [ ] No real torrent/streaming domains included
+- [ ] All provider examples use placeholder names/URLs

 ## Questions?